Adnuntius/api-tools/README.md

 # Api Tools

 An interface for a Python 3+ client to interact with the Adnuntius Advertising and Data APIs.
+To get started, pick one of the two installation methods below (pip install or git clone), and then look at the usage section below that.

 ## Installation